Atlanta shootings put focus on year of heightened violence against Asian communities in the West

 At the start of the pandemic, anti-Asian hate crimes rose by 21 percent in Britain, a U.K. government report found in May.
 Last spring and summer, Asian communities in Australia reported a similar rise in racist incidents, such as people of Asian descent being spit on, physically assaulted and told to stay inside or go back to Asia.
 Asian women reported more incidents of abuse than men.

-In Canada, Lee said, many White Canadians “say we don’t have the same problems” as in the United States, citing the countries embrace of multiculturalism.
-“Those myths that Canadians tell themselves obscure, they hide a lot of the everyday forms of violence and discrimination that Asian people experience in Canada."
+In Canada, Lee said, many White Canadians “say we don’t have the same problems” as in the United States, citing the country’s embrace of multiculturalism.
+“Those myths that Canadians tell themselves obscure, they hide a lot of the everyday forms of violence and discrimination that Asian people experience in Canada.”

 Wednesday afternoon, Canadian Prime Minister Justin Trudeau expressed solidarity in a tweet.
 “Over the past year, we’ve seen an increase in acts of racism against Asian Canadians,” he wrote.
 “This ignorant, violent, and discriminatory behaviour has no place in Canada — or anywhere in the world.
 We must continue to stand united against it.”